As the Chief of Cardiology at Northwestern University Feinberg School of Medicine, I am delighted to welcome you to this website.

 Our division is driven by excellence.
-We insist on delivering expert clinical care through Northwestern Memorial Hospital and our affiliated care sites.
+For three consecutive years, we have ranked among the top 10 Cardiology and Heart Surgery programs in the nation (US News & World Report).
+As a top tier Division of Cardiology, we insist on delivering expert clinical care through Northwestern Memorial Hospital and our affiliated care sites.
 We strive to extend the fund of knowledge in cardiovascular medicine by our active research portfolio.
 We embrace the responsibility to educate current and future practitioners of cardiovascular medicine and we insure that our continuing medical education programs are exceptional.

 We are committed to the study of cardiovascular disease beginning with a better understanding of risk, careful understanding of disease pathophysiology, critical insight into the efficacy of known treatment options and a deep exploration of novel therapeutic interventions.
 Our division is uniquely known for our leadership in prevention, quality of care strategies for patients with Cardiovascular Disease and as leaders in the generation of contemporary clinical practice guidelines and performance measures.
 Through our alignments with our Northwestern Medicine partners – the Feinberg Cardiovascular Research Institute (FCVRI) and the Department of Preventive Medicine, we are able to participate and take a leading role in translational discovery and population health.

-Within our division is leading edge talent to expertly and correctly employ all contemporary cardiovascular interventions as therapy for hypertension, acute coronary syndromes, atrial and ventricular arrhythmias, valvular heart disease and advanced heart failure.
+Within our division is leading edge talent to expertly employ all contemporary cardiovascular interventions indicated for hypertension, acute coronary syndromes, atrial and ventricular arrhythmias, valvular heart disease and advanced heart failure.
 Most importantly, we take a thoughtful patient-centric approach to deploy the correct therapy at the correct time for each patient.
 Our legacy is prevention and we stridently work to take a proactive approach that prevents the onset of disease or the progression of established disease for all patients who seek care with us.

-We are excited about our leadership roles in transcutaneous aortic valve replacement, mitral valve repair, advanced therapies for advanced heart failure, all modalities of care for atrial fibrillation and our class leading care for acute coronary syndromes with the second best mortality rates in the country.
+We are excited about our leadership roles in transcutaneous aortic valve replacement, mitral valve repair, advanced therapies for advanced heart failure, all modalities of care for atrial fibrillation and our class leading care for acute coronary syndromes and acute heart failure.
+Both of these common conditions are treated in an expert manner at Northwestern.
+We lead the nation with the lowest 30 day mortality after admission for heart failure and we are second in the nation for acute MI mortality.
 Our investigators are actively exploring new dimensions of cardiovascular clinical and translational science.
-We have a new alignment with the NHLBI heart failure research network; we are leading a large multi-institutional study of intermittent coagulation for low risk atrial fibrillation; we have introduced the benefit of big data analytics (phenomapping) to better identify novel disease phenotypes that may lead to better therapies; we have launched a T-1 translational science center to begin discovery with first-in-man compounds; we are among the first centers to pursue percutaneous replacement of the tricuspid valve; we are developing new risk models to determine freedom from heart failure; and we are exploring innovative wearable technologies that will streamline the assessment of cardiovascular risk.
+We have an alignment with the NHLBI heart failure research network; we are leading large multi-institutional clinical trials in heart failure, valvular heart disease and atrial fibrillation; we have introduced the benefit of big data analytics (phenomapping) to better identify novel disease phenotypes that may lead to better therapies; we have a well-established cardiovascular genetics program with expertise in the assessment especially of all forms of cardiomyopathies and the cardiovascular consequences of muscular dystrophy; we have launched a T-1 translational science center to begin discovery with first-in-man compounds; we are among the first centers to pursue percutaneous replacement of the tricuspid valve; we are developing new risk models to determine freedom from heart failure; we have identified novel applications of machine learning and business theory to better address and lower re-hospitalization rates after episodes of acute heart failure; and we are exploring innovative wearable technologies that will streamline the assessment of cardiovascular risk.

-Magerstadt Professor of Medicine
+Magerstadt Professor of Medicine,

-Professor of Medical Social Sciences
+Professor of Medical Social Sciences,

-Northwestern University Feinberg School of Medicine
+Northwestern University, Feinberg School of Medicine